thisminute/cui-app-template/README.md

 ## About

 This repository is a Rust project that serves as a barebones template for compiling [CUI](https://github.com/thisminute/cascading-ui) code into a deployable package.
-If you are just getting started with CUI, the [cui-tools repository](https://github.com/thisminute/cui-tools) has more information in the README and should be a better place to start.
+If you are just getting started with CUI, the [cui-tools repository](https://github.com/thisminute/cui-tools) may be a better place to start.

 Remember to use `wasm-pack build --target web` and not `cargo build`!